matchyc/mysteryann/README.md

 The codes for the NIPS 2023 challenge are available in separate branches.
 The main branch is the codebase of the RoarGraph paper.
 It also 🏆 Winning NeurIPS' Competition Track: Big ANN, Practical Vector Search Challenge.
 (OOD Track) (Our other solution won the Sparse Track).

 You can find the codes for the NIPS 2023 competition in other branches, **NOT** the main branch, even if they have similar designs from the same research project.
+The paper version provides **a better index**.

 I also prepared a tidy code repository for the VLDB paper.
 Please refer to https://github.com/matchyc/RoarGraph for detailed instructions, and avoid using the main branch to reproduce paper, you may face issues.